This is the featured image of the Layered Synth Sounds blog article.

 Low Range

-This is your starting point – where you chose the right sound for a PHAT low-end.
-In most cases, waveforms like “sawtooth“ and “sine” will provide the best result.
-Record your desired sequence in your piano roll and, with a synth of your choice.
-After that, select a “bassy” sound that you like.
-In most cases, the sound will be monophonic and will contain just one simple oscillator.
-Enable a low pass filter to pass, roughly, 300 Hz and below.
+This is your starting point – where you choose the right sound for a PHAT low-end.
+In most cases, waveforms like "sawtooth "and "sine" will provide the best result.
+Record your desired sequence in your piano roll with a synth of your choice.
+After that, select a "bassy" sound that you like.
+The sound will usually be monophonic and contain just one simple oscillator.
+Enable a low pass filter to pass roughly 300 Hz and below. [audio wav="https://soundbridge.io/wp-content/uploads/2016/10/Audio-example-1-Low-Range-sound.wav"][/audio] ~Low Range sound

 Mid Range

 Copy the sequence you played from the instance above and move it to another track.
-For this part of our layered synth, we will start with a saw-tooth oscillator.
+We will start with a sawtooth oscillator for this part of our layered synth.
 Later, we will add a few effects like bit crusher and distortion to get more grit in the mid-range.
-Drop the sequence down an octave and subtly offset the other just a few “cents” to introduce some “beating”.
-High-Pass filter the synth at roughly 300 Hz.
+Drop the sequence down an octave and subtly offset the other just a few "cents" to introduce some "beating."
+High-Pass filters the synth at roughly 300 Hz.
 This will occupy your low-mid and midranges.

 ~Mid Range sound